-S tudents who are preparing for professional school are strongly encouraged to complete the B.A. or B.Sc. degree.
-Three years of undergraduate study are usually desirable and advantageous to students.
+tudents who are preparing for professional school are strongly encouraged to complete the B.A. or B.Sc. degree.
+Depending on the professional program, a three- or four-year undergraduate degree will normally provide excellent preparation.
+Several professional programs, such as medicine, are admitting most of their applicants with a 4-year undergraduate degree.
 The B.A. or B.Sc. degree gives academic credibility to a student's work regardless of what happens in a professional school.